The Swiss guards are the Vatican's official military in charge of security.

 Due to Switzerland's political neutrality and reputation for honoring agreements, a pope or emperor could have the confidence that his Swiss Guards would not suddenly turn on him...

-Every year on May 6, a new batch of Swiss guards take an oath of loyalty.
+Each year, on May 6, a new batch of Pontifical Swiss Guards take an oath of loyalty.

 The Swiss Guards are in charge of monitoring access to the Vatican and protecting its four entrances.

-In reality, the Swiss Guards are one of the best-equipped armies in the world.
-Their training includes skills such as crowd control or dignitary protection.
+But the Swiss Guards are one of the best-equipped armies in the world.

-As a bonus for all the history buffs, here is an interesting fact for your next visit to Lucerne: The famous Lion Monument commemorates the more than 600 Swiss Guards who were killed while defending Marie Antoinette during the French Revolution:
+The famous Lion Monument in Lucerne commemorates the more than 600 Swiss Guards who were killed while defending Marie Antoinette during the French Revolution.

 (Swiss Guards photographs copyrighted, lion monument photograph copyright by Leiju/Wikimedia)